-Q: During a health check-up, I was found to have approximately 50 to 70 per cent blockage of my heart artery on the computed tomography (CT) scan.
+During a health check-up, it was found that approximately 50 to 70 per cent blockage of my heart artery on the computed tomography (CT) scan.
 Do I need to proceed to have coronary angioplasty and stenting?
 I hear that once you get a stent, you will need to be on medication for life.
 Is this true?
 How else can I treat my condition?

 If function is not significantly affected, then it is less likely that invasive intervention is required.